writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 - Configure and apply style guides in EkLine for open-source projects.
 - Fix documentation issues for the open-source projects.

-EkLine will be working along side contributors help automate style guide fixes and improve consistency across docs.
+EkLine will be working along side contributors to help automate style guide fixes and improve consistency across docs.

 Join us to make impactful contributions to open-source documentation while learning a valuable tool.